bkaradzic/GENie/scripting-reference.md

 Introduced in Premake 4.4.

-The `_PREMAKE_VERSION` global variable stores the current Premake version, i.e.
+The `_GENIE_VERSION` global variable stores the current GENie version, i.e.
-"4.2".
+62.

+The `_GENIE_VERSION_STR` global variable stores the current GENie version with git commit hash.

 The `_SCRIPT` global variable stores the full path of the currently executing script.